rbisdorff/Digraph3/docSphinx/tutorial.rst

 Purpose
 .......

 The basic idea of these Python3 modules is to make easy python interactive sessions or write short Python3 scripts for computing all kind of results from a bipolar valued digraph or graph.
-These include such features as maximal independent or irredundant choices, maximal dominant or absorbent choices, rankings, outrankings, linear ordering, etc. Most of the available computing resources are meant to illustrate the *Algorithmic Decision Theory* course given in the University of Luxembourg Master in Information and Computer Science (MICS).
+These include such features as maximal independent or irredundant choices, maximal dominant or absorbent choices, rankings, outrankings, linear ordering, etc. Most of the available computing resources are meant to illustrate the *Algorithmic Decision Theory* course given at the University of Luxembourg in the context of its Master in Information and Computer Science (MICS).

 The Python development of these computing resources offers the advantage of an easy to write and maintain OOP source code as expected from a performing scripting language without loosing on efficiency in execution times compared to compiled languages such as C++ or Java.

 Downloading of the Digraph3 resources .....................................

 Using the Digraph3 modules is easy.
-You only need to have installed on your system the `Python <https://www.python.org/doc/>`_ programming language of version 3+ (readily available under Linux and Mac OS).
+You only need to have installed on your system the `Python <https://www.python.org/doc/>`_ programming language of version 3.+ (readily available under Linux and Mac OS).
 Notice that, from Version 3.3 on, Python implements very efficiently the decimal class in C. Now, Decimal objects are mainly used in the Digraph3 characteristic valuation functions, which makes the recent python version much faster (more than twice as fast) when extensive digraph operations are performed.

 Three download options are given: